If you have a small penis the only thing you can do about it is buy a gun.

 Additional discussion, plus how to submit your nomination for ATL’s Lawyer of the Year, after the jump.

-- 11th Circuit, ACLU, Columbia Law School, Harvard, Harvard Law School, New York Times, Peter Lattman, Racism, Reader Polls, Weddings, WSJ Law Blog, Yale Law School
+- 11th Circuit, ACLU, Harvard, New York Times, Peter Lattman, Racism, Reader Polls, Weddings, WSJ Law Blog

 - This bride is foxy and forty-eight; this bride is twenty-six and hyper-annoying.